nickytonline/source.nickytonline.github.io/src/pages/blog/2019-11-22-evaluating-the-new-microsoft-edge.md

 tags:
   - browsers
 ---
-So a while back I Tweeted that I was going to take the new MS Edge browser for a tour.
+About a month ago I Tweeted that I was going to take the new MS Edge browser for a tour.

 https://twitter.com/nickytonline/status/1180654867850903552